F. R. Leavis: On the BBC

 Leavis was one of the earliest detractors of the BBC.
 He accused the corporation's coverage of English literature of lacking impartiality, and of vulgarising the literary taste of British society.
 In 1931, Leavis took issue with a BBC series of book discussions presented by Harold Nicolson, claiming that Nicolson's programmes lacked the "sensitiveness of intelligence" which Leavis believed good literary criticism required.
 Throughout his career, Leavis constantly took issue with the BBC's motives and actions, even once jokingly referring to his "anti-BBC complex".

 Later life and death

 In 1964 Leavis resigned his fellowship at Downing and took up visiting professorships at the University of Bristol, the University of Wales and the University of York.
 His final volumes of criticism were Nor Shall My Sword (1972), The Living Principle (1975) and Thought, Words and Creativity (1976).

 He was appointed a Member of the Order of the Companions of Honour (CH) in the 1978 New Year Honours.

-Leavis died in 1978, at the age of 82, His wife, Queenie D. Leavis, died in 1981.
-He features as a main character, played by Ian Holm, in the 1991 BBC TV feature The Last Romantics.
-The story focuses on his relationship with his mentor, Sir Arthur Quiller-Couch, and the students.
+Leavis died in 1978, at the age of 82, His wife Queenie died in 1981.
+He features as a main character, played by Ian Holm, in the 1992 BBC Screen Two film The Last Romantics; the story focuses on his relationship with his mentor, Sir Arthur Quiller-Couch, and the students.